The DeanBeat: A Big Bang week for the metaverse

 And when you think about those things, that is what we got in another Big Bang this week as Nvidia announced its enterprise version of the Omniverse, a metaverse for engineers.
 By itself, that doesn’t sound too exciting.
 But drilling deep on it, I learned a lot about how important the Omniverse could be in providing the foundational glue for the metaverse.

-“The science fiction metaverse is near,” said Jensen Huang, CEO of Nvidia, in a keynote speech this week at the company’s GTC 21 online event.
+“The science fiction metaverse is near,” said Nvidia CEO Jensen Huang in a keynote speech this week at the company’s GTC 21 online event.

-First, Nvidia has been working on the Omniverse — which can simulate real-world physics — for four years, and it has invested hundreds of millions of dollars in it, said Richard Kerris, Nvidia media and entertainment general manager, in a press briefing.
+First, Nvidia has been working on the Omniverse — which can simulate real-world physics — for four years, and it has invested hundreds of millions of dollars in it, said Nvidia’s Richard Kerris in a press briefing.

 “The way to think about USD is the way you would think about HTML for the internet,” Huang said.
 “This is HTML for 3D worlds.
 Omniverse is a world that connects all these worlds.
 The thing that’s unique about Omniverse is its ability to simulate physically and photorealistically.”